s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 can be reused more easily.
 Here, two different variants are available: `where` and `let`.

-With the help of `where` we can write code like the following:
+With the help of `where` we can write code like

 ~~~~{.haskell
     }